Vyral/joao-mucciolo-english/_posts/2019-10-28-how-is-the-state-of-the-san-juan-del-sur-real-estate-market.md

 The rental market has been pretty active as well. **Most investors have been able to lower their rents while also being able to see positive cash flow numbers.**

-If you have any questions for me about the real estate market or about real estate in general, don’t hesitate to reach out and give me a call or send me an email.
+If you have any questions for me about the real estate market or real estate in general, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.

 &nbsp;